 Xanax (alprazolam) is a prescription drug used to treat anxiety.
-It belongs to a class of drugs called benzodiazepines, some of the most commonly used drugs in the United States.
+It belongs to a class of drugs called benzodiazepines, and is one of the most commonly prescribed drugs in the United States.
 It is also a medication with a high-dependency rate.
 Xanax is also abused because it produces feelings of calmness and sedation.
 Our Xanax addiction treatment center in South Carolina helps clients to safely detox and recover at our Hilton Head Island facility.

 Benzodiazepines help relieve anxiety and stress by depressing the central nervous system (CNS).
 While very effective, CNS depressants are particularly dangerous if abused or used long term, because they cause shallow, slowed breathing.
 This can lead to respiratory infections and cardiovascular issues, like irregular heart rate.

 Xanax abuse can quickly lead to tolerance and physical dependence.
-Overdosing on Xanax or other benzodiazepines can cause respiratory failure, especially if combined with other CNS depressants, like alcohol.
+People abusing Xanax or other benzodiazepine are at risk for respiratory failure, especially if combined with other CNS depressants, like alcohol.
 At the same time, people taking Xanax for a measurable period of time will experience withdrawal symptoms if they abruptly stop taking.
 Withdrawal from Xanax can be dangerous and fatal in certain circumstances.

 Signs of Xanax Addiction

 Since Xanax is prescribed by a doctor, it can make it trickier to identify problem use and addiction.
 Physical and behavioral signs that you or a loved one has developed an addiction to Xanax include: